Is it True That God Will Never Give You More Than You Can Handle?

 In Articles, Life Issues, Stress, Fear & Anxiety by Daniel Im

-Last September, my wife Christina and I and our kids were on our way to the airport.
-It was a sunny day, and we had just passed Costco.
-We were less than a couple kilometres from the terminal, and then BAM!
-A car ran through a red light, t-boned the truck on our right, who then slammed into us on their left while trying to swerve away.
+We were less than a couple of kilometers from the terminal, and then BAM!
+A car ran through a red light, T-boned the truck on our right, and then slammed into us on their left while trying to swerve away.

 And if that wasn’t enough, then COVID hit, things started to shut down, and our kids were sent home to finish the school year online.
-BAM, BAM, BAM…

 How Do You Feel When You Hear This?

-Perhaps you were having the kind of year I had, where it was just one thing after another, and someone, who with all the right intentions, tried to reassure you by saying something like, “But you know, God will never give you more than you can handle.”
+Perhaps you were having the kind of year I had, where it was just one thing after another, and someone, with all the right intentions, tried to reassure you by saying something like, “But you know, God will never give you more than you can handle.”

 How did that make you feel?